Why grow your own?

 - Seeds of your choice

-- A spoon for measuring
+- A spoon or alternative measuring item

-- Jar covering that will let air and water through (example: plastic canvas)
+- Jar covering that will let air and water through (example: plastic canvas or cheese cloth)

 Directions